Why not wholesale?

 Typically, these functions increase overhead.
 That requires a clear picture of job costing and profitability tracking as you hire more employees.
-B2B also requires the creation of easy-to-pay invoices that include:
+B2B also involves the creation of easy-to-pay invoices that include:

 - Customer purchase order (PO) numbers or billing codes

-- Itemised lists of goods and custom pricing
+- Itemized lists of goods and custom pricing

 - Lengthier payment terms

 If your product lends itself to mass production, this might be a non-issue.
 But if you toil away on every piece, then selling wholesale might deplete your resources quickly.